rossaddison/yii2-house2house/README.md

         'class' => 'sjaakp\pluto\Module',
         'fenceMode' => true,

  and that your mailer component under frontend\config\main.php is correctly set so that your user can respond to your email.
-Testing on your **localhost**, the port will normally be **port 25** since you will be going through your service provider, such as BT.
+Testing on your **localhost** and wampserver, the port will normally be **port 25** since you will be going through your service provider, such as BT.

  **Troubleshooting**

- Besides the issues section for this repository in order to debug your code, defaults have been set in the following files:
+ Besides the issues section for this repository, in order to debug your code, defaults have been set in the following files:
     web/index.php

     defined('YII_DEBUG') or define('YII_DEBUG', true);